sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

   <a class="btn btn-secondary text-center" href="machine-images/gce"><span>Google Compute Images</span></a>
 </div>

-Please note that machine images are recommended for organizations who have the necessary technical expertise and resources to maintain and manage their own infrastructure.
+Machine images are our recommended deployment method for organizations that require a simple on-premise solution, but would still like to maintain and manage their own infrastructure.

 ### [Kubernetes](kubernetes/index.md)

-Kubernetes is recommended for non-standard deployments where setting up a Sourcegraph instance with our Machine Images or install-script is not a viable option.
+Kubernetes is recommended for non-standard deployments where deploying Sourcegraph with our Machine Images or install-script is not a viable option.

 Below are the supported methods to deploy Sourcegraph on Kubernetes:

-- **Kustomize** utilize the built-in feature of the `kubectl` command tool and provides the flexibility to configure your deployment
+- **Kustomize** our recommended approach.
+Kustomize provides a simple, yet highly flexible way to configure your deployment using the native features of `kubectl`.
-- **Helm** provides a simple mechanism for deployment customizations, as well as a much simpler upgrade experience
+- **Helm** provides a widely used mechanism for deployment customizations and managing upgrades.

-Both paths require extensive Kubernetes knowledge to set up and maintain.
+Both paths require in-depth Kubernetes knowledge to set up and maintain.
 For teams without the ability to support this, please speak to your Sourcegraph representative to learn about other deployment methods that we offer.

 <div class="getting-started">
   <a class="btn btn-secondary text-center" href="kubernetes/index"><span>Kustomize</span></a>